submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 weight: 40
 ---

-This section describes how to create a Submariner product release.
-It is assumed that you are familiar with the various Submariner projects and their repositories and are familiar with Git and GitHub.
+These docs describe how to create a Submariner release.

-## Project dependencies
+## Ordering

-The Submariner projects have a dependency hierarchy with respect to their Go libraries and Docker images.
+Submariner's projects have a dependency hierarchy among their Go libraries and container images, which drives their release order.
-Therefore the releases for each individual project must be created in a specific order.

-The Go dependency hierarchy flow is as follows:
+The Go dependency hierarchy is:

 `shipyard` <- `admiral` <- `[submariner, lighthouse, cloud-prepare]` <- `submariner-operator`

-Note that the `submariner` and `lighthouse` projects are siblings and thus do not depend on one another.
-Also the `submariner-operator` components expect that `lighthouse` and `submariner` are aligned on the same exact version.
-The cloud-prepare library is consumed by the operator as well.

-The Docker image dependency hierarchy flow is as follows:
+The container image dependency hierarchy is:

 `subctl binary` <- `shipyard dapper base image` <- `[admiral, cloud-prepare, submariner, lighthouse, submariner-operator]`

-The Dapper base image that is provided by `shipyard` for building and E2E tests in all of the other projects pulls in the `subctl` binary.
+Projects in brackets are siblings and do not depend on each other.
+Dependencies of siblings require all siblings to have aligned versions.

 ## Release versions